Skip to content

 Release MR job fails to pushGITLAB_RELEASE_BOT_TOKEN or GITLAB_RELEASE_BOT_USERNAME missingadd the bot credentials as project variables

-Release tag job never tagsrelease-plan.json did not change or CI_COMMIT_BEFORE_SHA is unusableinspect the branch pipeline and the generated release plan
+Release tag job never tagsrelease state did not change or CI_COMMIT_BEFORE_SHA is unusableinspect the branch pipeline, version file, and changelog

 sync-vars does nothingenv file still contains placeholdersreplace replace-me values first